-Abstracts must be in English and of up to 500 words in length and will appear in the Conference Abstracts booklet for all presenters.
+Abstracts must be in English and of up to 500 words in length and will appear in the Conference programme for all presenters.
 The Abstract should not include references.
 The Abstract should include the following 5 items:

 - theoretical/pedagogical background of the paper

 - results and/or summary of the main ideas

 A demonstration/workshop submission consists of an abstract of up to 350 words in length.
 The abstract should clearly provide background information, the purpose of the workshop, content, method, and applications in music education.
 Duration of the workshop: 60 minutes.
 Full audiovisual equipment and adequate technical support is available for all presentations.
 A grand piano is also available in the conference room.